pouyakary/pirate/README.md

 # Technical
 ## Building Pirate
-In order to build the braver you can run this command:
+In order to build the Pirate you can run this command:
 ```shell
 npm run build-pirate
 ```
 __NOTE__ this only builds for x86 macOS and in a dev channel.
-If you wish to change settings in any manner you should modify `tools/build-braver.sh`
+If you wish to change settings in any manner you should modify `tools/build-pirate.sh`

 ## Developing Pirate
 For Technical information on how to setup the environment, build, test and other stuff.
 Please read these articles from the main repo of Brave: